 I spend about 4/5 hours photoshop each day.
-But thats also for my work and most of the time its little editing; resizing, cutting, brightness/contrast and some picture puzzling creating a website layout.
+But thats also for my work, and most of the time its little editing like; resizing, cutting, brightness/contrast and some picture puzzling creating a website layout.
 Its more a task for the customer.
-But for PSC is more fun, in the beginning when I became member It was like insanity and 2 post on one day was normal for me (realy beserk) more quantity than quality, I learned a lot over here, actual I begun over here with my low Photoshop skilss.
-Now I try to post only quality entries.
-Guess I spend average 10 hours over here a week (including creating the entries).
+But for PSC is more fun, in the beginning when I became member It was like insanity and 2 post on one day was normal for me (really berserk) more quantity than quality, I learned a lot over here, actual I begun over here with my low Photoshop skills.
+Now I try to post more quality entries.
+Guess I spend average 25 hours over here a week (including creating the entries).

 What other sites, not Photoshop related, do you like to surf?

 Haha, there is not enough space over here to put all my favorite urls.
 As a web designer/visitor I'm using the World Wide Web a lot.
 For company use I like sites for logging domains (visitor info) the internet news and script/application site.
 And for personal use e-commerce sites like eBay and Marktplaats and some other online shops, Also information sites like wikipedia about several things, administration and bank accounting, The rest is multimedia and fun of course.

 A nice 27' screen and a smaller screen, with Windows 10, Illustrator and Photoshop of course.

 What gets your creative juices flowing, how do you create a masterpiece?